harihaysrun/coffee/README.md

 <!-- describe the process you used to host your website. -->

 1. Used Visual Studio Code
-2. Pushed to Github repository by using the Github Desktop Client (lovely and intuitive GUI)
+2. Utilised the Live Server extension to view UI updates on the browser in real time upon saving the files
-3. Utilised the Live Server extension to view UI updates in real time on browser upon saving the files
+3. Pushed to Github repository via Github Desktop Client (lovely and intuitive GUI)
 4. From Github, make the repository public (if it's private)
 5. Publish GitHub page to view project on a live URL